bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 ^^^^^^^^^^^

 ONE_TO_ONE
-   Defines a one to one (1:1 on the database) association to another Entity Class.
+   Defines a one-to-one (1:1 on the database) association with another Entity Class.
 Can only be used if the type of the attribute is an Entity Class.

 MANY_TO_ONE
-   Defines a many to one (n:1 on the database) association to another Entity Class.
+   Defines a many-to-one (n:1 on the database) association to another Entity Class.
 Can only be used if the type of the attribute is a List or Set of an Entity Class.
-The inverse association of a MANY_TO_ONE is a ONE_TO_MANY association.
+The inverse association of a MANY_TO_ONE is an ONE_TO_MANY association.

 ONE_TO_MANY
-   Defines a one to many (1:n on the database) association to another Entity Class.
+   Defines a one-to-many (1:n on the database) association to another Entity Class.
 Can only be used if the type of the attribute is a List or Set of an Entity Class.
-This type of association needs always a mapped by specification, because this is always the inverse side of an MANY_TO_ONE association.
+This type of association always needs a mapped-by specification, because this is always the inverse side of a MANY_TO_ONE association.

 Cascade
 ^^^^^^^